About Stroke Association Connect

 - Connection to other Stroke Association support as needed, including peer support.

-How can patients access Stroke Association Connect?
+How to refer your patients to Stroke Association Connect

 Following a rapid test phase in April and May 2020, we are now encouraging referrals from all areas across England where there is no existing Stroke Association Stroke Recovery (or equivalent) Service.